 In addition, ensure that the WPML Multilingual CMS, WPML String Translation, WPML Translation Management, WPML Media Translation, and WooCommerce Multilingual plugins are activated.
-Follow the steps in the WPML beginner’s guide to verify that your setup is correct.

 You can translate your categories and tags by navigating to WPML -> Taxonomy Translation page.
 Select Categories or Tags from the drop-down menu and a list of your categories or tags will appear.
 Click the “+” icon to translate a category into the desired language and use the dialog box that appears to add your translation.

 Besides contents coming from posts and pages in your site, there are usually some texts coming from other places.
 Most common examples are themes and plugins.
 To learn how to translate these texts, read our documentation page about translating strings.